solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 [metosin/spec-tools "0.10.3"]
 ```

-Then we replace core.cljs with next content.
+Then replace `core.cljs` with the next content.

 ```clojure
 (ns macchiato-test.core